Skip to main content

 Not necessarily—and there’s no better way to persist than with a win-back email.

-Whether someone stopped buying because they’ve defected to a competitor or they had a bad experience with your brand, it’s worth diagnosing and troubleshooting the problem—especially considering attracting a new customer costs 5x as much as keeping an existing one.
+Whether someone stopped buying because they’ve defected to a competitor or they had a bad experience with your brand, it’s worth diagnosing and troubleshooting the problem—especially when 67% of consumers think brands favor new customers over keeping existing customers.

 Win-back emails can help you suss out what caused a customer to lapse and address some of these concerns head-on.
 And they work: Research shows that 45% of subscribers who receive a win-back email will open future emails from your brand.